 The colonial center is a colorful, vibrant and charming reflection of what Mexico’s colonial days looked and felt like.
 The main plaza is the central focus of the colonial city and weekends see the center packed with locals and visitors, enjoying the relaxed atmosphere, street performers and live bands.

-Puebla’s Breath-Taking Cathedral
+Puebla’s Magnificent Cathedral

 A lot of the architecture here features Talavera tiles – look out for them as you explore the various streets and plazas around this picturesque colonial city.

-There are a couple of Temples you shouldn’t miss: Templo de San Francisco and Templo de Santo Domingo; both have excellent examples of 16th and 17th century (respectively) architecture.
+There are a couple of Temples you shouldn’t miss: Templo de San Francisco and Templo de Santo Domingo; both have excellent examples of 16th and 17th century architecture.

 Learn Spanish in Puebla